twopranav/project-manager/README.md

 ```

 Then open **http://localhost:8089** to set concurrent users and spawn rate.
 Simulated users register, log in, create a project, and hit a mix of read/write endpoints (listing projects, checking stats, creating tasks) to exercise the API under load.

+Locally, the app has stayed stable at **600 concurrent simulated users** via Locust.

 ## Auth Flow